Trip Difficulty: Moderate

 Means of Transport

-Transportation for 12 Days Everest Base Camp trek with Helicopter return is a private vehicle (Car, Jeep or Toyota Hiace) and Domestic flight to Lukla and fly back to Kathmandu and airport pick up and drop by car.
+Transportation for 12 Days Everest Base Camp trek with Helicopter return is a private vehicle (Car, Jeep or Toyota Hiace) and a Domestic flight to Lukla and fly back to Kathmandu and airport pick up and drop by car.
 15 days Everest base camp trek transportation cost is already included unless otherwise noted.

 Travel insurance is a must when you travel abroad.
 Therefore before you come to Nepal, please make sure you have your insurance documents with you since our insurance companies cannot insure foreign nationals.
 Because of the reason that they cover all the expenses if you face some unfortunate happenings and you have to be rescued or medically assisted during the trip or if your belongings are lost or stolen.